adam-barnett/blink_detection_experiments/README.md

 ## experiments_with_different_cascades
 This is a place for me to dump new facial/eye/glasses detecting cascades and test them to see how effective they are in various lights.

+## rotational_invariance
+A number of experiments with different methods for finding the face even when it is rotating over time